ringlej/ptxdist/doc/daily_work.rst

     my_project/rules/test.make:30: *** unterminated call to function `call': missing `)'.
 Stop.

-| But line 30 only contains ``@$(call targetinfo, $@)`` and it seems all
+But line 30 only contains ``@$(call targetinfo, $@)`` and it seems all right.
-  right.
 What does it mean?
-| A: Yes, this error message is confusing.
-But it usually only means
-  that you should check the following (!) lines for missing backslashes (line separators).
+A: Yes, this error message is confusing.
+But it usually only means that you should check the following (!) lines for missing backslashes (line separators).

-| Q: I got a message similar to “package <some name> is empty. not
+Q: I got a message similar to “package <some name> is empty. not generating.”
-  generating.”
 What does it mean?
-| A: The ’ipkg’ tool was advised to generate a new ipkg-packet, but the
-  folder was empty.
-Sometime it means a typo in the package name when the install\_copy macro was called.
+A: The ’ipkg’ tool was advised to generate a new ipkg-packet, but the folder was empty.
+Sometime it means a typo in the package name when the ``install_copy`` macro was called.
 Ensure all these macros are using the same package name.
 Or did you disable a menuentry and now nothing will be installed?

-| Q: How do I download all required packages at once?
+Q: How do I download all required packages at once?
-| A: Run this command prior the build:
+A: Run this command prior the build:

 ::

-    > ptxdist make get
+    $ ptxdist make get

 This starts to download all required packages in one run.
 It does nothing if the archives are already present in the source path. (run “PTXdist setup” first).

-| Q: I want to backup the source archives my PTXdist project relys on.
+Q: I want to backup the source archives my PTXdist project relys on.
 How can I find out what packages my project requires to build?
-| A: First build your PTXdist project completely and then run the
+A: First build your PTXdist project completely and then run the following command:
-  following command:

 ::

-    > ptxdist export_src <archive directory>
+    $ ptxdist export_src <archive directory>

 It copies all archives from where are your source archives stored to
 <archive directory> which can be your backup media.

-| Q: To avoid building the OSELAS toolchain on each development host, I
-  copied it to another machine.
+Q: To avoid building the OSELAS toolchain on each development host, I copied it to another machine.
 But on this machine I cannot build any BSP with this toolchain correctly.
 All applications on the target are failing to start due to missing libraries.
-| A: This happens when the toolchain was copied without regarding to
+A: This happens when the toolchain was copied without regarding to retain links.
-  retain links.
 There are archive programs around that convert links into real files.
 When you are using such programs to create a toolchain archive this toolchain will be broken after extracting it again.
 Solution: Use archive programs that retain links as they are (tar for example).
 Here an example for a broken toolchain:

 ::